United National Party: Split and total collapse in opposition (2019–2022)

 In the 2019 presidential election, the UNP nominated Sajith Premadasa as its candidate after much delay due to internal conflicts.
 Premadasa was defeated by Gotabaya Rajapaksa, who gained 52.25% of the votes against 41.99% by Premadasa.
 Premadasa was chosen by the party to serve as opposition leader until fresh elections were called in April 2020.

 The party had a major split in early 2020 when its working committee became divided over a new alliance that it had previously approved.
 Leadership of the alliance was given to its deputy leader, the popular Sajith Premadasa.
-Over three-quarters of the parliamentary group refused to sign nominations from the party, instead making nominations under the Samagi Jana Balawegaya (English: Peace People's Power, SJB) alliance.
-As a result, ninety-nine of the party's seniors were suspended from its membership.
+Over three-quarters of the parliamentary group refused to sign nominations from the party, instead making nominations under the Samagi Jana Balawegaya alliance.
+As a result, 99 of the party's seniors were suspended from its membership.
 Party supporters moved to the new alliance, along with supporting minority parties.

 After failed negotiations, the SJB and the UNP decided to contest the 2020 parliamentary elections separately.
 Delayed by the COVID-19 pandemic, 2020 parliamentary elections resulted in a landslide victory of the SLPP, which gained 59.09% of the votes and secured a 145-seat parliamentary majority, while the SJB gained 23.90% votes and 54 seats.
 The UNP suffered its worst defeat, receiving only 2.15% of votes cast.
 For the first time, it almost failed to win a single seat in parliament, having only gained one national list seat.

 Following the party's defeat in the parliamentary elections, Wickremesinghe indicated on several occasions his willingness to step down as party leader after serving for more than 25 years.
 He declared that the party would wait with appointing the sole national seat until the new leader would be selected so that he or she could be represented in parliament.
 However, he failed to follow up on his original statements and Wickremesinghe continuously postponed the decision on the two positions.
 Ultimately, he remained party leader and also took the sole parliamentary seat for himself in June 2021.